-The additional funding received during the period in relation to Covid 19 has been disseminated to provide additional resources, including additional tutors to support pupils in their learning.
-The academy had four tutors supporting a large number of pupils during the year.
-There has been additional supply cover for isolating staff members, particularly from January 2022-March 2022 where there were a number of teaching staff isolating due to testing positive with Covid 19.
+The additional funding received during the period in relation to the tutoring programme has been disseminated to provide additional resources, including additional tutors to support pupils in their learning.
+The academy had two tutors supporting a large number of pupils during the year.
+There has been additional agency staff working in the school supporting out SEND pupils due to an increase in pupils with SEND attending the school.